FormulasQuestion/moodle-qtype_formulas/README.md

 at the date of this writing.
 It was then upgraded to the new question engine introduced in Moodle 2.1 by Jean-Michel Védrine.

-This version is compatible with Moodle 3.9 and newer.
+This version is compatible with Moodle 3.9 - 4.5.
 It has been tested with:
 - Moodle 3.9 using PHP 7.4
 - Moodle 3.11 using PHP 7.4 and PHP 8.0
 - Moodle 4.0 using PHP 7.4 and PHP 8.0